Increase Lifespan and Reverse Aging

 Animals increase lifespan by eating less

-We live in a world now where there are at least three meals a day, and then we’ve got companies selling bars and snacks in between.
+We live in a world with at least three meals a day, and then we have companies selling bars and snacks.
 It was based, I believe, on the 20th-century view that you don’t want to stress out the pancreas, and you try to keep insulin levels pretty steady.
 What scientists have found in the field of longevity is that when you look at fertile animals, whether it’s a dog or a mouse or a monkey, the ones that live the longest, by far, 30% longer and stay healthy are the ones that don’t eat all the time.
-It was first discovered back in the early 20th century, but people ignored it, and then it was rediscovered in the 30s.
+It was first discovered in the early 20th century, but people ignored it, and then it was rediscovered in the 30s.

 Cellulose is a natural carbohydrate found in fruits, vegetables, and grains.
-A recent study showed that rats who consumed added cellulose ate the same amount of calories as those who didn’t, but they still lost weight due to the added fiber.
-What’s more, the rats who consumed the cellulose-rich food lived 30% longer than those who didn’t!
+A recent study showed that rats who consumed added cellulose ate the same calories as those who didn’t, but they still lost weight due to the added fiber.
+Moreover, the rats who consumed the cellulose-rich food lived 30% longer than those who didn’t!

 However, this phenomenon appears to have disappeared in recent years.
 Some believe this is due to the increasing popularity of high-fat diets, which negate the benefits of eating fiber.
-However, the importance of the human “longevity genes” has become clear in recent years.
+However, the importance of human “longevity genes” has become clear recently.
 Cells contain these genes to protect us from aging and disease.

 Frequent feeding switches off longevity genes

-In 2005, a Science paper found that if you have low insulin levels and another molecule called insulin-like growth factor, those low levels turn on the longevity genes.
+In 2005, a Science paper found that if you have low insulin levels and another insulin-like growth factor molecule, those low levels turn on longevity genes.

 Scientists have found that your longevity genes are not switched on when you’re always fed.
-This means that you’re falling apart faster, as your epigenome – the information that keeps your cells functioning over time – degrades quicker.
-In addition, constant feeding may be preventing cells from having periods of rest and reestablishing the epigenome.
+This means you’re falling apart faster, as your epigenome – the information that keeps your cells functioning over time – degrades quicker.
+In addition, constant feeding may prevent cells from having periods of rest and reestablishing the epigenome.

-There are many reasons why you might want to consider intermittent fasting, such as its ability to improve your mental clarity and ward off type two diabetes.
-In a study published a few years ago, Raphael de Cabo found that a combination of different nutrients resulted in the healthiest mice.
+You might want to consider intermittent fasting for many reasons, such as its ability to improve your mental clarity and ward off type two diabetes.
+In a study published a few years ago, Raphael de Cabo found that combining different nutrients resulted in the healthiest mice.

 It’s not just what you eat, but when you eat that matters